Acumatica/Acuminator/docs/dev/RecursiveCodeAnalysis/RecursiveCodeAnalysis.md

 ## `NestedInvocationWalker` Class
 `NestedInvocationWalker` is a C# syntax walker that follows any code invocations found in the original syntax node being analyzed. `NestedInvocationWalker` directly inherits from `CSharpSyntaxWalker`.

-For each invocation, `NestedInvocationWalker` obtains a linked symbol, founds declaration syntax reference (if a source code for the symbol is available), and analyzes the referenced code recursively.
+For each invocation, `NestedInvocationWalker` obtains a linked symbol, founds declaring syntax reference (if a source code for the symbol is available), and analyzes the referenced code recursively.

 `NestedInvocationWalker` supports the following invocations: